Orange County, CA · Charleston, SC

 What does it cost?+

-A single visit is $295 flat for dogs and cats, including the veterinary exam, scaling above and below the gum line, polishing, and a post-cleaning care plan.
+$295 flat — dogs and cats, new and returning clients alike.
+All included: candidate assessment, scaling of every visible surface plus the gum margin, polishing, and a post-cleaning care plan.
 If your pet isn't a candidate, it's only the $29 exam fee.

 Where we work